Create your first agent

 Best practices

-The three rules to create great assistants
+The three rules to create great agents

 Good to know